LocusEnergy/api-docs/source/includes/alerts/_alerts.md

 - `openDuringMin` and `openDuringMax`: "open during" is a concept that means the alert is open at any point within the given time period.
 The time period is defined between the `openDuringMin` and `openDuringMax` query parameters.
 - `alertType`: valid types are `Device Fault`, `Performance Index`, `Strings Performance`, `System Disconnect`, and `Zero Generation`.
 You can provide one or more of these alert types as a comma-separated list to `alertType`.
 If no `alertType` is not provided, it defaults to all types.
 - `status`: valid statuses are `open` and `closed`. `open` alerts have not yet closed. `closed` alerts are no longer open.
 If no `status` is provided, it defaults to all statuses.
 - `priority`: valid priorities are `high`, `medium`, and `low`.
-One or more of these priorities can provided as a comma-separated list.
+One or more of these priorities can be provided as a comma-separated list.
 If no `priority` is provided, it defaults to all priorities.

 ## Alert object